CoolBeansProgramming/Plato-s-Pizza/README.md

 ## My role
 A BI Consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
 You've been hired to help the restaurant use data to improve operations.

+## KPIs
+Spend per head describes on average how much money customers spend on meals.
+It is calculated by taking total revenue divided by the number of customers.

 ## About the dataset

 * This dataset contains 4 tables in CSV format